What is a game, EGM?

 Hidden costs of next gen gaming or how HD killed the video star

 So, here is what happened: I got an Xbox 360 as a gift for Christmas.
 I had requested it as a gift because I knew that to purchase it on my own would mean a few months of saving; something I’m not good at.
 I’ve got student loans to pay and blow to snort; there’s just no room for savings in my life.
 I appreciated the gift and received it with the grace of Ernest Borgnine; but, in the back of my head I braced myself for the added expense of having to buy at least one new game a month.
 (I don’t rent; renting is un-American; I like to own my media.)
-Now, if Christmas came every month, or if I lived below the Mason-Dixon line, (which comes to the same thing) I’d be set. → Hell is other gamers.
+Now, if Christmas came every month, or if I lived below the Mason-Dixon line, (which comes to the same thing) I’d be set.
+I could ask people to buy me 360 games for the monthly Christmas.
+But, no such luck.
+And so, I readjusted my budget to absorb the extra $60.00 or so every month. → One must imagine video games happy.

 2008 Game Predictions part 2